 So, here’s an obvious question: Why not just use the milk to feed baby?

 The plan was to use the freeze dryer at home to process the breastmilk into shelf-stable powder.
 Our own homemade baby formula.
-And the state of current events has me grateful we have the opportunity.
+And the state of current events has me grateful we had the opportunity.

 Our desire to live a self-sufficient life didn’t end because of children.
 In fact, it intensified.
 Before our son was born, we heavily discussed infant feeding.
 We considered and created a plan for the “what ifs” of breastfeeding.